MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/apps.md

 Teams that are quick to respond to customer feedback, market changes, and opportunities typically innovate best.
 The first principle of innovative applications is an element of the [growth mindset](learn.md#growth-mindset): "Share the code."
 Code sharing invites diverse perspectives and contributions, and spurs innovation.
 Therefore, application development should start with a shared code repository.

-The leading tool for managing code repositories is [GitHub](https://guides.github.com), which allows you to create a shared code repository quickly.
+A widely adopted tool for managing code repositories is [GitHub](https://guides.github.com), which allows you to create a shared code repository quickly.
 An alternative is [Microsoft Azure Repos](https://azure.microsoft.com/services/devops/repos/), which is an [Azure DevOps](https://azure.microsoft.com/services/devops/) service that provides unlimited, cloud-hosted private repos for your project.
 For version control when you use Azure Repos, you can choose either Git, which is a distributed type, or Team Foundation Version Control (TFVC), which is centralized.
 For more information about Azure Repos, Git, and TFVC, see [Azure Repos Documentation](/azure/devops/repos/?view=azure-devops&preserve-view=true).

 ## Citizen developers